Kharkiv: IT industry

 As of April 2018, there were 25,000 specialists in IT industry of the Kharkiv region, 76% of them were related to computer programming.
-Thus, Kharkiv accounts for 14% of all IT specialists in Ukraine and makes the second largest IT location in the country, right after the capital Kyiv.
+Thus, Kharkiv accounted for 14% of all IT specialists in Ukraine, which made it the second largest IT location in the country, right after the capital Kyiv.

-Also, the number of active IT companies in the region to be 445, five of them employing more than 601 people.
-Besides, there are 22 large companies with the workers' number ranging from 201 to 600.
-More than half of IT-companies located in the Kharkiv region fall into "extra small" category with less than 20 persons engaged.
-The list is compiled with 43 medium (81–200 employers) and 105 small companies (21–80).
+At the time, the number of active IT companies in the region was 445, five of them employing more than 601 people.
+Besides, there were 22 companies employing between 201 and 600 workers.
+More than half of IT companies located in the Kharkiv region fell into the "extra small" category with less than 20 persons engaged.
+The list was compiled with 43 medium (81–200 employees) and 105 small companies (21–80).

-Due to the comparably narrow market for IT services in Ukraine, the majority of Kharkiv companies are export-oriented with more than 95% of total sales generated overseas in 2017.
-Overall, the estimated revenue of Kharkiv IT companies will more than double from $800 million in 2018 to $1.85 billion by 2025.
+Due to the comparably narrow market for IT services in Ukraine, the majority of Kharkiv's companies are export oriented with more than 95% of total sales generated overseas in 2017.
+Overall, the estimated revenue of Kharkiv IT companies was expected to grow from $800 million in 2018 to $1.85 billion by 2025.
 The major markets are North America (65%) and Europe (25%).